4lch4/Digital-Garden/README.md

 ![GitHub deployments](https://img.shields.io/github/deployments/4lch4/Digital-Garden/production?label=vercel&logo=vercel)
 ![GitHub](https://img.shields.io/github/license/4lch4/Digital-Garden)

 What's a Digital Garden and why do I have one?
-Well, stumbled upon an article
+Well, I stumbled upon an article that discussed "Learning in Public" and how to use a Digital Garden to cultivate learning over time.

 ## Purpose